Mochammad Anton: Mayor

 In 2013, Anton participated in Malang's mayoral election with the endorsement of PKB and Gerindra, winning after securing 179,675 votes.
 He was sworn in on 13 September 2013, becoming the city's first Chinese Indonesian mayor.
 His work as mayor included the reduction of bureaucratic procedures and the establishment of "thematic" villages to where the localities would develop unique products.
 In addition, the city also set up injection wells and waste banks.

 On 27 March 2018, Anton was arrested by the Corruption Eradication Commission for bribing the city council to approve the 2015 budget.
 Large numbers of the city councillors were also arrested.
 He was sentenced to 2 years in prison and fined Rp 100 million on 10 August 2018.
+He was released from prison after completing his term on 29 March 2020.

 During his arrest, Anton would lose in the city's mayoral election - while still winning 135,710 votes (36.59%) - and he was succeeded by his deputy Sutiaji.